kalfeher/blog_code/lambda-bash/README.md

 Example `Containerfile` and `function.sh` script for an AWS lambda function using `Bash`.
 Read below for details on customising this for your needs.

+## bootstrap
+I've included AWS' `bootstrap` file in this repository without changes.
+If you do customise this file or write your own, then you may need to make additional changes to the function definition.

 ## Containerfile

 To keep things simple, I'm downloading and unpacking the `aws-cli` package within the container.
 This could be done separately with only the install files copied into the container.
 This would allow you to avoid installing `unzip` if it isn't required for any other purpose.
 The space savings from not installing `unzip` are minimal and it would add another script as a dependency to this one.